Dept. Of Education Fail: Teachers Lose Grants, Forced To Repay Thousands In Loans

 In Massachusetts, it's gotten the attention of the state's attorney general, Maura Healey, who's heard from many teachers.
 "And for them to be actively sabotaged by a private company and our own U.S. Department of Education is just outrageous," Healey says.

 Healey is suing FedLoan over its handling of the TEACH grant program and the far larger Public Service Loan Forgiveness program.
-She says the company, known as a loan servicer, and the Education Department, have shown a callous disregard for the needs of borrowers.
+She says the company, known as a loan servicer, and the Education Department have shown a callous disregard for the needs of borrowers.

 FedLoan declined an interview, but said in a statement that the company "does not agree with the allegations made by the Massachusetts Attorney General's Office" and that it "remains committed to resolving outstanding borrower issues while following the U.S. Department of Education's policies, procedures, and regulations as mandated by the Agency's federal servicing contracts."